Bedrock-Org/bedrock-passport-example/README.md

       baseUrl="https://api.bedrockpassport.com" // Base API URL – no need to change this.
-Leave as is. authCallbackUrl="https://yourdomain.com/auth/callback" // Replace with your actual callback URL tenantId="orange-abc123"  // Your assigned tenant ID - you can request one at https://vibecodinglist.com/orange-id-integration
+Leave as is. authCallbackUrl="https://yourdomain.com/auth/callback" // Replace with your actual callback URL tenantId="orange-abc123"  // Your assigned tenant ID - you can request one at https://vibecodinglist.com/orange-id-integration subscriptionKey="your_API_Key" // Your assigned API Key - you can request one at https://vibecodinglist.com/orange-id-integration
     >
       {children}
     </BedrockPassportProvider>